 It’s true, Prince had a sizeable estate, but the size of the estate isn’t important: Prince should have had an estate plan including a Will — and so should you.
 Here’s why:

 As Prince’s legitimate heirs unfortunately discovered, estate planning now avoids difficulties and costs later.
-To do it properly, you’ll need a lawyer and accountant, and an advisor who can harmonize your estate plan with your overall financial plan and keep everybody in tune with your wishes for your legacy.22 days ago
+To do it properly, you’ll need a lawyer and accountant, and an advisor who can harmonize your estate plan with your overall financial plan and keep everybody in tune with your wishes for your legacy.2 months ago